An Inspirational Life.

 A cornerstone of Lorraine’s life has been her devotion to her six grandsons and growing family of great-grandchildren.
 She continues to encourage creativity and curiosity - from bushwalks and music lessons to playful spelling games (famously involving smashed dinner plates).
 She taught each grandson to drive, attended their sporting events, and inspired in them the same resilience and compassion that defined her own life.

-Her legacy of community service is evident in her children, Brian and Diane, and in her grandchildren, who continue to uphold Lorraine’s values through active engagement with numerous community organisations, charities, businesses, and government initiatives across welfare, health, and wellbeing.
-Their ongoing commitment reflects the spirit of generosity and civic responsibility that Lorraine and Max instilled.
+Her legacy of community service continues through her children, Brian and Diane, and through generations of grandchildren who carry forward her example.
+Their involvement across community organisations, charities, local businesses, and government initiatives reflects the same spirit of generosity and civic responsibility that Lorraine and Max lived by and quietly instilled in their family.

-Lorraine’s lifelong belief in the power of creativity, education, and civic duty lives on through The Lorraine Foundation, established in her honour in 2025.
-Lorraine Margaret Saltmarsh was presented with Honorary Lifetime Membership of the Foundation - a tribute to her enduring legacy of imagination, generosity, and lifelong learning.
+Lorraine’s belief in creativity, education, and community care also finds a lasting home in The Lorraine Foundation, established in her honour in 2025.
+She was awarded Honorary Lifetime Membership - a tribute to her decades of imagination, encouragement, and service, and a formal recognition of the values she has always championed.

-Today, Lorraine resides in Ballarat, Victoria, where she continues to be an active member of her community.
-Surrounded by the rich history of another Australian gold-mining town, she finds joy in painting from her home studio, sharing her artwork with friends and family, and learning more about the region’s creative and cultural life.
-Her days remain filled with curiosity, conversation, and quiet acts of community care — a reflection of the same spirit that has guided her throughout her life.
+Today, Lorraine resides in Ballarat, Victoria, where she remains an active and curious member of her community.
+Surrounded by the layered history of another Australian gold-mining town, she finds joy in painting from her home studio, sharing her work with family and friends, and exploring the region’s cultural life.
+Her days are marked by conversation, creativity, and quiet acts of kindness - a continuation of the spirit that has guided her throughout her life.

 An Accidental Entrepreneur